-The details of eligible voters are then published on the Provisional Ward Lists from 30 November to 16 December, which is available for inspection.
-The final Ward Lists are then published and used for elections taking place between 16 February following and 15 February the year after.
+The revised Ward Lists are then published and used for elections taking place between 16 February following and 15 February the year after.

-Please note that no updates to the register can be made during the year.
+Please note: no updates to the register can be made during the year.

 Also known as sole proprietorship or simply a proprietorship.
 A business that is owned and run by one individual.
 Only the sole trader can be registered as a voter in the City and they must be over 16 years of age, and a British, Irish, Commonwealth or European Union citizen.